ShamanicProgramming/panorama-webservice/README.txt

 - Edit page for categories and adding panos to categories

-- Implement paste by url
+- Implement add by url